Solving Fatigue-Related Issues

 – Brain Fog

-The Conjugate Method also allows a coach to use training data and outcomes to evaluate an athlete's current state.
+The Conjugate Method also allows a coach to use recent training data and outcomes to evaluate an athlete's ability to recover from training on a workout to workout, week to week, and month to month basis.
 We can judge max, dynamic, or repeated effort training performance to assess an athlete's current state.

 Here are the signs and symptoms of excess systemic fatigue when utilizing the Conjugate Method: